The Comet Is Coming

-The Comet Is Coming is a London-based band who incorporate elements of jazz, electronica, funk and psychedelic rock.
+The Comet Is Coming was a London-based band that incorporated elements of jazz, electronica, funk and psychedelic rock.

 The band originally recorded for The Leaf Label, on which their debut EP Prophecy was released, on limited edition 12" vinyl, on 13 November 2015, with the full-length album Channel the Spirits following on 1 April 2016.
 The album was nominated for the 2016 Mercury Prize, and in 2018 the band signed with Impulse!.

 History

 The members of the band use the pseudonyms "King Shabaka", "Danalogue", and "Betamax" to respectively refer to saxophonist Shabaka Hutchings, keyboardist Dan Leavers, and drummer Max Hallett.

 In a 2013 interview, Hutchings explained the name of the band thus: "The name of the group comes from a BBC Radiophonic Workshop piece of the same name.
 Once we heard this piece, with its allusions to sci-fi, cosmic remembrances and general space, it instantly struck a chord.
 We're exploring new sound worlds and aiming to destroy all musical ideals which are unfit for our purposes so the name stuck."

 In an interview with M magazine, Betamax spoke of the band's genesis:

 Me and Danalogue the Conqueror play as a psychedelic electro synths and live drums duo called Soccer96.
 We began to notice a tall shadowy figure present at some of our gigs.
 At some point he appeared at the side of the stage with his sax in hand.
 When he got up on stage to play with us it created an explosive shockwave of energy that stunned us all.
 A couple of weeks later King Shabaka rang me up and said 'hey let's make a record' so we booked three days in Total Refreshment Centre studios.
 It all came together at an incredible speed.
 We played and recorded to 1/4 tape with no pre-written material.
 By the end of three days we had recorded hours of music.

 The imagery associated with the band is based around outer space, science fiction and B-movies, as can be seen in the music videos for their singles "Neon Baby" and "Do the Milky Way", as well as in song titles and artwork.
 "Do the Milky Way" premiered on The Quietus.
 In a feature in The Guardian in April 2016, the group were described as the "true heirs" of cosmic jazz pioneer Sun Ra, and praised for their "fusion of jazz, Afrobeat and electronica in an improvisational, intergalactic mash-up".
 The Quietus wrote that although the band is "intrinsically linked to funk...and spiritually linked to all manner of cosmic music via their imagery (and love of space-creating echo and reverb effects), The Comet Is Coming has the feel of an utterly fresh sort of project".